 In the show, Elanor is a blamer.
 She is aggressive and avoids taking responsibility.
 Chidi is super-reasonable.
 He is bookish and analyzes and over-analyzes rather than addressing relational and emotional issues.
 Tahani is the placator, seeking to be liked by everyone, being a people pleaser.
 Jason is irrelevant… missing the issue entirely or acting in a way that is often quite random and not towards addressing the stressor.
 This is over-simplified, but is quite clearly established.

 This is not alone.
-Stories often build around thee four types.
+Other stories often build around these four types.
 Consider “The Simpsons” that tends towards Homer being the blamer, Marge the placator, Lisa the super-reasonable, and Bart the irrelevant.
 The Simpsons doesn’t appear to use this model intentionally (but who knows?).
 In The Good Place, this appears to be intentional.

 As we move into season 3, this theme is taken further almost into a Satir-type therapy session where the experiment has changed to an even more important question– Are we able to change?
 A fifth character, Michael, actually takes on an almost therapist-like role of coming in at times to bring in new elements to push the group towards corporate and individual growth.

 The show has been analyzed by others as to its addressing moral philosophy.
 Considering how low moral philosophy has been relegated in recent decades, it is nice to see an attempt to revive it and even make it somewhat accessible to the masses.
 I find it nice to find a comedy, a light-hearted romp, that actually takes seriously some very fundamental concerns.
 While some may complain about the “bad theology,” the show makes it clear that the setting is driven by the human relationships.
 The theology is just there to make the premise of the relational interactions plausible.